cthulhu897/cthulhu897/README.md

 ## 🔭 I’m currently working on
 - Developing custom tools for advanced threat emulation and offensive security.
 - Automating penetration testing processes to increase efficiency and accuracy.
-- Enhancing security protocols and infrastructure for various clients.

 ## 🌱 I’m currently learning
 - Advanced cloud security techniques and infrastructure as code (IaC) with Terraform and Ansible.
-- Rust programming language for secure and efficient exploit development.
+- Go and Rust programming language for secure and efficient exploit development.
-- Enhancing my knowledge in malware analysis and reverse engineering.
+- Enhancing my knowledge in malware development analysis and reverse engineering.
+- Enhancing my knowledge in implant development in Red Team Operations.

 ## 👯 I’m looking to collaborate on
 - Open-source security tools that can help the community in simulating real-world threats.
 - Projects that involve advanced offensive security and Red Teaming engagements.
 - Workshops and training sessions related to cybersecurity and ethical hacking.

-## 🤔 I’m looking for help with
-- Improving automated detection and response mechanisms in complex security environments.
-- Exploring innovative ways to simulate emerging cyber threats in diverse infrastructures.

-## 💬 Ask me about
-- Offensive security strategies, Red Team operations, and threat emulation.
-- Development of custom security tools and exploit development.
-- Cloud security best practices and DevOps integration.

 ## 📫 How to reach me
 - LinkedIn: [linkedin.com/in/cthulhu897](https://www.linkedin.com/in/cthulhu897)